biowpn/bioweapon/_posts/2024-01-18-what-the-func.md

 > - Real-world function objects are expected to do whatever other objects do ...
 Non-copyable objects are not uncommon

-I'm ... not fully convinced, still.
+I'm ... not fully convinced.
 Even the paper points out that there's workaround for wrapping non-copyable callables in `function`, albeit not ideal, by leveraging `reference_wrapper`.

 So I trace one level deeper - the paper that N4543 references, [N4159 `std::function` and Beyond](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4159.pdf), and finally got some answers.